 Safe driving is achieved through the use of a semi-transmissive and semi-reflective HUD, a Radar and Vehicle Positioning System, and a Geospatial Database, with an optional interface that provides haptic steering feedback.
 The patented system creates a digital map of the local environment, including road lines, guardrails, signs, as well as moving objects.
 Through the use of the Differential Global Positioning System (GPS), this digital map is displayed on the HUD allowing the driver to view temporary and permanent objects in the same field, in support of driver navigation decisions.

 This Driver Assistive System facilitates clear and safe driving with real-time, accurate, and clear digital maps that reveal nearby objects to allow increased driving speed under poor visibility, prevent crashes and save lives.

 Note: The Driver Assistive System has been exclusively licensed.
-If you have questions, please contact the University of Minnesota's Office for Technology Commercialization.
+If you have questions, please contact us.

 DRIVER ASSISTIVE SYSTEM FEATURES

 - Increased road visibility in poor driving conditions